EmotiBit/EmotiBit_Docs/Getting_Started.md

 - <details><summary><b>Installation Instructions For Windows Users</b></summary>

     - _**Note:** EmotiBit software is supported only for Windows 10+._
-    - After you download `EmotiBitSoftware-Windows.zip`, go ahead and extract it.
+    - After you download `EmotiBitSoftware-Windows.zip`, you need to `extract` the zip file.
+You can extract it by `Right-Click > Extract All...`.
     - You will find an `.msi` installer inside the extracted folder.
 Run the installer by double-clicking.
       - If the Windows Defender SmartScreen pops up, click on `More Info`.
       - Then click on `Run Anyway`.